Certificate of Deposit (CD) Calculator

 A $10,000 CD at 4% for 5 years earns $2,210 in interest.
 The same CD at 2% earns only $1,049.
 Rate shopping can double your earnings without taking on additional risk.

+Always verify whether the CD rate is fixed or variable before committing.
+Most traditional CDs offer fixed rates, but some promotional CDs may have variable rates tied to an index.
 Check the early withdrawal penalty carefully before opening a CD.
 Some institutions offer "no-penalty" CDs that allow you to withdraw early with no interest penalty, though these typically offer lower rates.
 Online banks often offer better CD rates than traditional brick-and-mortar banks because they have lower overhead.
 However, ensure the online bank is FDIC insured and check the process for withdrawing funds at maturity to avoid automatic renewal at a lower rate.

 The calculator assumes a fixed interest rate for the entire CD term.
 Some CDs feature step-up rates that increase over time or callable features that allow the bank to redeem the CD early.
 These products require more complex modeling.
 The early withdrawal penalty is estimated as a percentage of interest earned; actual penalties vary by institution and may be calculated as a flat number of months of interest regardless of when the withdrawal occurs.